-- (3) To stop this operation and return the machine to the initial stage of the maintenance mode, press the Stop/Exit key. - 1 To check each of the four ink cartridges, press the OK key.
-Pressing the key cycles through black, yellow, cyan, and magenta. - 2 To check each of the purge types, press the OK key. - 3 To check each of the paper sizes or types, press the OK key. - 4 When a machine error code is displayed, pressing the OK key cycles through recent nine errors that have occurred. - 5 When a communications error code is displayed, pressing the OK key cycles through the latest error, 2nd latest error, and 3rd latest error.
+- 1 To check each of the four ink cartridges, press the OK key.
+Pressing the key cycles through black, yellow, cyan, and magenta. - 2 To check each of the purge types, press the OK key. - 3 To check each of the paper sizes or types, press the OK key. - 4 For duplex print models - 5 When a machine error code is displayed, pressing the OK key cycles through recent nine errors that have occurred. - 6 When a communications error code is displayed, pressing the OK key cycles through the latest error, 2nd latest error, and 3rd latest error.

-9.4.26 Equipment Error Code Indication (Function code 82) (User-accessible)
+9.4.27 Equipment Error Code Indication (Function code 82) (User-accessible)